 Do mealtimes with fussy kids stress you out?
 Do you go blank when trying to work out what to feed the kids next?
 Do you feel guilty, anxious or have a short temper when it comes to feeding time?

-As much as we’d love to paint a rosy picture of parenthood, it’s not always smooth sailing.
-There is pressure to meet our own and our perceived expectations of our inner circle and society in general.
-Sometimes we find some expectations are totally unrealistic.
+As much as I’d love to paint a rosy picture of parenthood, it’s not always smooth sailing.
+There is pressure to meet our own and the perceived expectations of friends/family and society in general.
 Sometimes there are bigger blocks and challenges in our way.
 Sometimes we start on a downward spiral of negative thoughts.
 There are so many resources available to help you with any mental health concerns that you have.
-If you feel like talking to me about mealtime stress, I’m all ears!
-As with everything I do and say – I don’t believe there is a one size fits all approach to life!
-This includes finding the key to unlock stress, anxiety and other poor mental health symptoms.
-I always recommend looking for the root cause.
+I don’t believe there is a one size fits all approach to life, yet, you are not alone.

 - In the meantime, mix the ricotta, lemon juice and honey to your liking in a small bowl with a spoon.
 I added 2 tbsp extra milk to my mixture as my ricotta was firm packed.
 You want your ricotta mixture to be spreadable but not runny.
 You can add other flavours/textures here too like cinnamon, sultanas, maple syrup etc.

 - Once the biscuits are hard, crumble up two of the biscuits to use as topping.
 Match up the remaining 4 biscuits in relatively similar sizes to make the two stacks.
 On top of the one biscuit layer the ricotta mixture, a dollop of honey, another biscuit and some more ricotta before adding fruits of your choice and the biscuit crumbs.